-Artificial intelligence is the darling of the moment for the technology press and the corporate meme-stream.
+AI is the darling of the moment and the corporate meme-stream.
 So much so, it’s forcing some CFOs into tough discussions with executive teams that are overly anxious to gamble with current assets in hopes of gaining future competitive advantages.
+How can companies avoid overspending in AI?

 AI certainly holds serious potential, even as research continues to map its exact capabilities.
 But CFOs are rightly concerned about overspending and creating enterprise-wide, inflexible AI/IT platforms rather than scalable solutions and capabilities.
 As we saw with recent overspending on data lakes and clouds, when it comes to technology, imitation for imitation’s sake is dangerous.

 Whether executives see AI as a technological magic wand, eliminating all of their current and future woes, or as just the latest “flavor of the month” technology, one thing is clear.
 There is significant investment risk associated with an incorrect assessment of AI’s value.

-Executives who are too optimistic in their assessment of AI’s value risk overspending, failing to achieve projected results, and disrupting their organization.
-If their view of AI is too pessimistic, they likely will under-invest and potentially fall behind competitors in a rapidly accelerating technology.
+Executives who are too optimistic in their assessment of AI’s value risk overspending.
+They will also fail to achieve projected results, and disrupt their organization.
+If their view of AI is too pessimistic, they likely will under-invest and potentially fall behind competitors.

 There’s little question AI will end up being a transformative technology rather than an enabling one.
-Still, randomly experimenting with ad-hoc AI pilots without an overarching strategic blueprint will inevitably lead to pilot purgatory at worst and the development of limited point solutions at best.
+Still, randomly experimenting with ad-hoc AI pilots without an overarching strategic blueprint is a bad idea.
+It will inevitably lead to pilot purgatory at worst and the development of limited point solutions at best.

 Step One: Identify the Right Use Cases

 First, identify actual business problems with tangible impact and develop a list of underlying issues or pain points that AI can address.
-Start by conducting a systematic scan of current pain points — at the right level of activity specificity — across functions and value chains to identify overlapping activities and needs.
+Start by conducting a systematic scan of current pain points.
+This should be done at the right level of activity specificity — across functions to identify overlapping activities and needs.